FindMySchool LogoFindMySchool

 School uniform features navy blue and mint colours, with secondhand uniform available from reception.
 The school states that uniform is accessible to all and costs are not disproportionate, with efforts to ensure uniform is as gender neutral and inclusive as possible.

 Competition for places.
 With 3.3 applications per place, this is a popular school where securing entry is not guaranteed.
-Families should have realistic backup options and ensure applications are submitted before the 31 October deadline.
+Families should have realistic backup options and ensure applications are submitted before the 31 October 2026 deadline for September 2027 entry.

 Faith element varies in importance.
 While the Christian ethos shapes school culture, families need not be churchgoers to apply.
 However, understanding and respecting the school's values matters.
 Those uncomfortable with regular collective worship and a pervasive Christian atmosphere may find other schools better suited.